tardism/extensibella/docs/modular_reasoning.md

 proof work showing the property will hold in the proof cases arising from those rules.

-The unknown cases are grouped together as a single proof case the extension introducing the property must show.
-This proof case is called *preservability*.
-The idea is to show the property copies back from the primary component's projection, assuming a derivation of the relation on the projection with which we can use the inductive hypothesis.

-If the relation is introduced by the current extension, we can see that the assumptions of the preservability proof match the premises of the projection rule that will be used to define the relation in the unknown cases.
-However, this is not the case if the relation is introduced by the host language, as the rules for it in unknown cases are given by the extensions introducing those cases.
-In this case, the host language must have introduced a property that the relation will hold on the projection of the primary component in cases introduced by an extension, and that this chain of projections existing for the derivation ends.
-Each extension proves this is true for its constructs.
-Then, in the language composition, the unknown cases will satisfy the assumptions of preservability, and all the cases will have proofs.
+The unknown cases are grouped together and treated generically.
+If the key relation is introduced by the extension introducing the property, we know it will be defined for any constructs that may be added by other extensions using the default rule instantiated for the new constructs.
+Thus we can prove the property assuming this is how the relation was defined.
+If the key relation is introduced by the host language, it will be defined by new rules given by the extension introducing the property.
+In this case, the host language must have given a rule, called the stand-in rule, and introduced a property showing the stand-in rule is a valid way to view the rules introduced by any extension.
+In proving the new property, we can then write a generic proof as if the key relation were derived using the stand-in rule and have it apply to the real rules that will be introduced by other extensions.

+## Expanding the Idea of Extensible Languages
+We can also reason modularly about extensible languages with a more general structure, rather than a host language and extensions that build on it independently of each other.
+To wit, we can have a set of modules that freely build on each other in any acyclic structure.
+In this model, modules are developed independently of all other modules other than the ones on which they build, giving freedom to add new modules any time, but also freedom to rely on other modules as desired.

+As discussed in [extensible_languages.md](), moving to such a structure means full modules are not exactly host languages or extensions with no additions to them possible; rather, the constructs within them are "host-y" or "extension-y".
+This also applies to properties.
+If a property, its key relation, and its key relation's primary component are all introduced by the same module, the property is "host-y" and the above discussion of properties introduced by the host language applies.

+If some of these elements are introduced in different modules, the property has more of a mixed nature.
+It is still somewhat "host-y" in that new extensions may build on it, but it is "extension-y" in that other modules may introduce new constructors of its key relation's primary component or new rules defining its key relation.
+The proof cases for extensions adding onto the one introducing the property may be handled in the same way as for properties introduced by a host language, with the new extensions proving the properties for their new cases.
+The extension nature means there may be constructs, and possibly rules, introduced by other extensions.
+As with basic extension properties, these may be proven generically.
+However, we may now have two generic proof cases instead of one, if there may be both extensions introducing constructs that do not know the key relation and for which it will be defined using the default rule and extensions introducing new rules for the key relation.
+In either case, the generic proof may be written in the same way as in the more limited setting.